buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 A successful check (base DC 12) reduces **Bleeding** damage by 1.
 For each value of Bleeding above 1, the difficulty increases by 2.
 Cost **2 Actions**.
 A treatment of 1 minute guarantees 1 success, without a check.
 Each check that succeeds with a Critical Success reduces bleeding by an additional point.

-A successful check (base DC 13) to **care for 8 hours** for a patient recovers them double the Hit Points, with a minimum of 4, and grants a new Fortitude Saving Throw to overcome natural Diseases or Poisons already in progress.
+A successful check (base DC 13) to **care for 8 hours** for a patient restores twice as many Hit Points, with a minimum of 4, and grants a new Fortitude Saving Throw to overcome natural Diseases or Poisons already in progress.
 If done during rest hours, the one administering the care will be Fatigued.

 Items like Healer' \*\*s Kit (page ) and Bloodstopper (page ) can be useful in checks.

 ### Knowledge - Identify a potion or natural poison
-is possible with an **Herbalism** check with DC equal to the rarity factor of the plant, or the Saving Throw that it grants in case of Poisons.
+This is possible with an **Herbalism** check with a DC equal to the plant' \*\*s rarity factor, or the Saving Throw that it grants in the case of poisons.

-It takes 1 Action per 10 of DC.
-With 6 in Herbalism the time is 1 Action per 15 of DC, with 12 points it' \*\*s 1 Action per 20 DC to perform the check.
-If you fail with a Critical Failure, you have come into contact with/ingested part of the potion and suffer its effects.
+It takes 1 Action per 10 points of DC.
+With 6 points in Herbalism, the time is 1 Action per 15 points of DC; with 12 points, it is 1 Action per 20 points of DC.
+If you fail with a Critical Failure, you come into contact with or ingest part of the potion and suffer its effects.

 ### Knowledge - Identify a creature
-perform a Knowledge check.
-Check the chapter Identifying Monsters in the Monster Manual (page ).
-Costs 1 Action.
+Perform a Knowledge check.
+See the chapter Identifying Monsters in the Monster Manual (page ).
+It costs 1 Action.

 ### Intimidate
 The character uses **1 Action** and performs an Opposed Check against the Will Saving Throw with bonus given by Charisma.